-Once the costumes are tucked away, there always seems to be something scary left at the house.
+Once the costumes are tucked away and the trick-or-treaters are in bed, there always seems to be something scary left behind… Piles of candy.

 Halloween treats and teeth aren’t exactly BFFs.
-However, we celebrate the occasional sweet splurge (as long as you brush afterward)!
+However, we do indulge in the occasional sweet fix, we just make sure to always brush afterward!
 Grab your apron and your kiddos’ leftover chocolate — it’s time to whip up a decadent dessert!

 Why chocolate?
 Not only is chocolate delicious, it’s one of the least harmful sweets for your teeth.
 It can be eaten easily and dissolves quickly in the mouth, which decreases the amount of time that the sugar stays in contact with teeth.

-Get a head start on holiday spirit!
+Get a head start on holiday decorations!
 Your household candy can bring a smile to someone nearby or halfway across the world.

 Trick or teach?
 Both!
-Use treats to teach and kids won’t even notice their learning!
+Use treats to teach and kids won’t even notice they’re learning!

 Now that you’re not up to your ears in candy corn, which ideas are you most excited to try?